go.to/

 Estoy Soñando - the single

-After the great success of the Spanish version of "Chiqutita" one more track was re-recorded.
+After the great success of the Spanish language version of "Chiqutita" one more track was re-recorded.
 "Estoy Soñando" was the Spanish version of "I Have a Dream" recorded in August 1979.
 "Estoy soñando" was released in Spain, USA and South America in September 1979.
 The b-side of the single was "Kisses of Fire" in most of territories except Mexico where "Rock Me" was chosen.

 Estoy Soñando - the video